PathologyDataScience/HistomicsML/docs/example.rst

 .. image:: images/report-1.png

-Slide class counts
-- Use this to compare counts (numbers) of samples that fall into different categories.
+* Slide class counts: counts (numbers) of samples that fall into different categories.
 For example, the numbers of positive and negative samples in a slide. (.csv)

-Map scores
-- Use this to download score, centroid X, and centroid Y for each sample on a slide. (.csv)
+* Map scores: score, centroid X, and centroid Y for each sample on a slide. (.csv)

-Download a training set
-- Use this to download a training set. (.h5)
+* Download a training set: a training set. (.h5)

-Apply classifier
-- Use this to get scores for each prediction using the training set.
-Predicted scores will be added to the dataset. (.h5)
+* Apply classifier: scores for each prediction.
+Predicted scores will be added to the current dataset. (.h5)